 - Support from volunteers

-- Short-term inpatient respite (relief) care for caregivers
+- Short-term inpatient respite care (relief) for family caregivers

 - Ongoing grief counseling for the patient, family, and friends

 Private insurance also often provides hospice and end-of-life care.

 Here are some facts about Medicare and paying for hospice: